stellio-hub/stellio-context-broker/README.md

 Please note that the environment and scripts are validated on Ubuntu and macOS.
 Some errors may occur on other platforms.

-We also provide an experimental configuration to deploy Stellio in a k8s cluster (only tested in Minikube as of now).
-For more information, please look at [the README](kubernetes/README.md)
+We also provide a configuration to deploy Stellio in a k8s cluster.
+For more information, please look in the [stellio-k8s project](https://github.com/stellio-hub/stellio-k8s)

 ## Docker images tagging